Published on November 10, 2014 by Dan Neuffer

 In the end, like so many other infections and dysfunctions, it can be a real distraction as you put, keeping people from focussing on the root cause!

-I’ve been in the Lyme world for 6 years now (as a patient) and have heard a lot of stories.
+4. I’ve been in the Lyme world for 6 years now (as a patient) and have heard a lot of stories.
 There are people with Lyme who weren’t sick before the tick bite, some people were actually thriving and quite healthy, including young athletes, health nuts, and children.
 Once the bacteria enter your body, they tinker with your immune system so as to remain undetected by it.
 They do their stealth damage over a period of years, and by the time people actually have symptoms, they’re in multi-systemic metabolic mayhem and it’s hard to come back from that.
-People have different… Read more »

-I agree completely Denise.
+1. I agree completely Denise.
 If your root cause is Lyme you need medical interventions that treat the infection.
 Lyme Disease can be terminal when not treated so this is an important point!
 In addition to being a serious bacterial infection that spreads throughout your body many studies are indicating it can be sexually transmitted and passed from mother to child.
 People can employ neuroplasticity techniques and should employ a range of other holistic treatment strategies but they must be first treated using herbal antimicrobials or antibiotics.
-I would encourage all people suffering with CFS to be tested for Lyme as… Read more »
+I would encourage all people suffering with CFS to be tested for Lyme as many doctors are saying as much as 90% of their CFS patients have Lyme.
+Yes, testing is not always accurate in that there are false negatives but according to the top Lyme doctors false positives are extremely rare.
+If your Lyme test is positive you have Lyme Disease.

 Thanks for the reply, and I respect your opinion too :).
 Il send you a private message with some links.
 Its not scientifically confirmed through clinical studies its just what many Lyme/CFS doctors are publically and privately saying (including my own doctor) based on results they are finding with the CFS patients they tests for Lyme and treat for Lyme etc .(When I say Lyme I also includes the Lyme co-infections like Babesia, Bartonella, Rickettesia and parasites ).